Madurai

 Temple at Koodal Alagar South Mada Street

-Sourastran families living near Koodal Alagar temple are maintaing a temple for Sri Anjaneya in Koodal Alagar temple South Mada street.
-They formed a sabha for this purpose, named “Sourastra Anjaneya Alaya paripalana sabha”.
-Around hundred and fifty years back a Anjaneya vigraha found on the banks of Vaigai river near Vlangudi by one of the families residing here.
-Elders opined that they build a temple for Sri Anjaneya, and the present place was chossen after due religious considerations.
+Sourastran families living near Koodal Alagar temple are maintaining the temple for Sri Anjaneya in Koodal Alagar temple South Mada street.
+They formed a sabha for this purpose, named ‘Sourastra Anjaneya Alaya paripalana sabha’.
+Around hundred and fifty years back Anjaneya vigraha was found on the banks of the Vaigai River near Vlangudi by one of the families residing there.
+Elders opined that they built a temple for Sri Anjaneya, and the present place was chosen due to religious considerations.
 From then on the Sourastrans of this area are maintaining this temple.

-The temple is located in the south mada street of Koodal Alagar temple.
-Temple and main deity are east facing.
-Devotees can have darshan of the Lord from the distance itself.
-There is a small mandapam in front of the Garbhagraham.
-In the Garbhagraham there is an elevated platform where the Lord is installed.
+The temple is located in south mada street of Koodal Alagar temple.
+The temple and main deity are east-facing.
+Devotees can have a darshan of the Lord from the distance itself.
+There is a small mandapam in front of the garbhagraham.
+In the garbhagraham there is an elevated platform where the Lord is installed.

-Sri Anjaneya Temple,Koodal Alagar Temple South Mada Street,Madurai The temple attracts large devotees during Saturday.
-All major festivals are celebrated with gaiety especially Sri Rama navami and Sri Anjaneya Jayanthi in this temple.
+The temple attracts a large number of devotees on Saturday.
+All major festivals are celebrated with gaiety in this temple especially Sri Rama Navami and Sri Anjaneya Jayanthi.

 Sri Anjaneya